 - 3 ounces cream of coconut not coconut milk or coconut cream (see note)

 - 2 ounces tequila preferably reposado

 - 1 ounce orange liqueur preferably Cointreau or Grand Marnier

 - 1 ounce freshly squeezed lime juice about 1 lime

 - Additional lime slice optional, for garnish

-- Pour cream of coconut, tequila, triple sec and lime juice in a cocktail shaker.
+- Pour cream of coconut, tequila, orange liqueur and lime juice in a cocktail shaker.
 Add a handful of ice.
 Put the top on the shaker and shake vigorously for about 15-30 seconds.

 - There is a difference between coconut milk, coconut cream and cream of coconut.
 They are all three different products.
 Cream of coconut is typically found in the grocery aisle with drink mixers.
 It has a syrup-like consistency.